CHEREF-Mehdi/jenkins-boomi-ci-cd/README.md

 4. Go to http://localhost:${JENKINS_PORT}/ & Log in with **${JENKINS_USER}** and **${JENKINS_PASS}** values you have configured in the .env file

-5. Install Plugins & Configure Jenkins settings
+5. Install Plugins & Configure basic Jenkins settings
     1. In ***Dashboard*** select ***Manage Jenkins***, scroll down to ***System Configuration***, click on ***Manage Plugins*** & select ***Available*** Tab.
         * search for *SonarQube Scanner* and install it.
         * search for *Sonar Quality Gates* and install it.